 We believe that our audit provides a reasonable basis for our opinion on compliance with general state compliance requirements.
 However, our audit does not provide a legal determination of the City's compliance.

 Opinion on General State Compliance Requirements

-In our opinion, Hildale City, Utah, complied, in all material aspects, with the compliance requirements referred to above that could have a direct and material effect on the City for the year ended June 30, 2016.
+In our opinion, Hildale City, Utah, complied, in all material aspects, with the compliance requirements referred to above for the year ended June 30, 2017.

 Other Matters